 Alerting would not be very useful if there was no way to send notifications when rules trigger and change state.
 You can setup notifications of different types.
 We currently have

 Webhook with more in the pipe that will be added during beta period.
 The notifications can then be added to your alert rules.
-If you have configured an external image store in the grafana.ini config file (s3 and webdav options available) you can get very rich notifications with an image of the graph and the metric values all included in the notification.
+If you have configured an external image store in the grafana.ini config file (s3, webdav, and azure_blob options available) you can get very rich notifications with an image of the graph and the metric values all included in the notification.

 Alert state changes are recorded in a new annotation store that is built into Grafana.
 This store currently only supports storing annotations in Grafana’s own internal database (mysql, postgres or sqlite).
 The Grafana annotation storage is currently only used for alert state changes but we hope to add the ability for users to add graph comments in the form of annotations directly from within Grafana in a future release.

 Alert List Panel

 This new panel allows you to show alert rules or a history of alert rule state changes.
 You can filter based on states you are interested in.
 This panel is very useful for overview style dashboards.